arindamsinha12/python-scripts/README.md

 With the [sample dataset](https://github.com/arindamsinha12/python-scripts/tree/main/data), the df.to_sql ***takes over 21 minutes*** to load the data to a Redshift table.
 With the above optimizations, that loading time ***reduces to 45 seconds!*** For larger datasets, the gains will be much higher.

+### 2. Detect if a table exists without using information_schema
+How do we check the existence of a table in a database?
+One option is to do a select from the table within a try except block and analysing any exceptions.

+However, a more elegant solution is to try to create the table 'if not exists' with a dummy field name, and checking if the table got created.
+Does require CREATE permission in the schema.
+This example is in Snowflake but the method will work in any database.